petterrostrup/TPSC/README.md

 10. Use "docker-compose push" to push images to registry.
 11. Use "docker stack deploy --compose-file docker-compose.yml tpsc" to deploy the stack
 12. Now it should be working in the swarm.
 Go to http://localhost:8080/ for WebApp.

+Remember to build and push the images when making changes to the code.